 Contextual Information for an Event

-In the Navigate view and the Events view, the Context Lookup panel shows details about elements associated with an event in the Context Hub for these meta types: IP Address, User, Host, Domain, MAC Address, Filename, and File hash.
+In the Navigate view, Events view, and Legacy Events view, the Context Lookup panel shows details about elements associated with an event in the Context Hub for these meta types: IP Address, User, Host, Domain, MAC Address, Filename, and File hash.
 In addition, you can right-click all meta keys except time to see additional context.

 - You can interact with the elements of an event to get further insight including related incidents, alerts, custom lists, Archer assets, active directory details, and NetWitness Endpoint IIOCs.

-- You can click on a data point to return to the Navigate view.
+- You can click on a data point to go to the Navigate view and Legacy Events view.

-The following figure shows the Context Lookup panel in the Navigate view.
+The following figure shows the Context Lookup panel in the Events view.

-Three NetWitness Investigate views offer the ability to reconstruct an event: Navigate view, Events view, and Event Analysis view.
+Multiple views offer the ability to reconstruct an event.
 When you discover an event that merits additional investigation, you can reconstruct an event safely in a form similar to its native form.
 The rendering of events restricts the use of dynamic or active code that might be contained in the event to limit any adverse outcome to your system or browser.
 Cache is used to improve performance when viewing previously viewed events.
 Each analyst has a separate cache of reconstruction data, and you can only access reconstructed events in your own cache.

-- Highlight and decode information in headers and payloads.
+- Understand more about highlighted information in the headers and payloads.

-- Allow you to search for locations of certain meta keys or values in the reconstruction.
+- Search for locations of meta keys or values in the reconstruction.